Publishing companies reinvent themselves as digital content providers

 The Wall Street Journal has set up an in-house content agency called WSJ Studios for brand or content marketing.
 It recruited experienced editors, journalists, designers, web developers and project managers.
 The agency excels at producing engaging, informative, and interactive content.
 And it has mastered the art of making non-news content appealing to global leaders and key decision-makers — who turn to the Journal daily for actionable insights on their worlds.
 Of course, the Journal continues to produce news through its traditional editorial offices that work independently and autonomously – without any influence from WSJ Studios.
 More importantly, WSJ Studios is making money for the Journal.
 According to its website, it has 87 clients and 111 programs with 575 pieces of paid content.

 To give you a fine example, WSJ Studios is producing bespoke content for Tech Mahindra’s ‘In the Future’ program.
 Read more about it here.

 Tech Mahindra and WSJ Custom Studios announced a three-year partnership in 2016.
 Tech Mahindra is a global provider of digital, IT network and engineering solutions.
 A team of WSJ editors from the custom content division will create ‘native content’ for Tech Mahindra.
 This content will be hosted on the WSJ platform.
 Since this content is written by journalists, readers of WSJ are more likely to read it rather than the standard collateral dished out by the marketing department.

-In the Future and WSJ Studios is an example for traditional publishers to follow.
+In the Future and WSJ Studios is an example for traditional publishing companies to follow.
 It is a proven business model that generates revenue.
 While helping brands engage with consumers through content, it continues to inform readers with insightful content.